trent344/freeLancer/README.md

 # freeLancer
 A website for freelancing using java

-This project is just a prctice phase of a student...
+This project is just a practice phase of a student...

-expecting features of the website :)
+expected features of the website :)

 visitor's point of view :)
 1. they can see the list of providers and current active workbases